 Each medical school has different requirements for GPA, MCAT, plus additional criteria.
 We’ve covered all of this in our guide, to show you exactly how to get into the school.
 We will discuss the FSU College of Medicine admissions to maximize your chances of admission.

 We’ve also listed all the majors and degree programs at FSU College of Medicine.
 This will help you to decide if this is the right school for you.

 So, let’s get started.

 FSU College of Medicine was founded in 2000, located in Tallahassee, Florida.
-FSU College of Medicine is an accredited medical school, offering many medical degrees and programs.
+It’s an accredited medical school, offering many medical degrees and programs.